Disney's Art of Animation Resort

 The Little Mermaid courtyard is filled with the treasures that Ariel has rescued from the human world, just like in the movie.
 These buildings house 864 rooms and are similar to the rooms at the existing value rooms.

 1,120 family suites are divided between The Lion King, Cars, and Finding Nemo buildings.
 These suites each sleep six guests and have a kitchenette, 2 bathrooms, a master bedroom and 3 separate sleeping areas.
 One interesting feature of these rooms is the "Inovabed" - a table that converts to a bed in seconds.

-Price: For 2013, room rates range from $252 per night for a family suite in value season to $433 per night in peak holiday season.
-For the standard rooms in the Little Mermaid building, rooms range from $100 per night in value season to $191 per night in peak holiday season.
+Price: Rooms span a wide variety of pricing since both standard rooms and family suites are available.
 Booking a room only reservation at this resort requires a one night deposit at the time of booking.
 If you need to cancel your reservation, you can do so up to 5 days prior to your arrival to avoid losing your deposit.
 Reservations within 5 days of arrival forfeit the deposit amount.
 To get a quote for a specific date or a particular package, we recommend Dreams Unlimited Travel.
 Their agents specialize in Disney vacations and can make recommendations to fit your specific needs.
 Dreams Unlimited is the official travel agency of the DIS.